Gilbert de Botton: Career

+Legacy

 In 2003, GAM and the London School of Economics and Political Science (LSE) announced the creation of the GAM Gilbert de Botton Award in Finance Research, an annual award given in recognition of outstanding research in finance, in honour of Gilbert de Botton.

+He was also known as a scholar of Montaigne; his collection of books now comprises "The Montaigne Library" at the Cambridge University Library in the UK.

 Personal life

 Gilbert de Botton married Jacqueline Burgauer in 1962.
 The marriage was dissolved in 1988.
 They had two children: a son, the writer Alain de Botton, and a daughter, Miel de Botton, a philanthropist and art collector.
 In 1990, he married Janet Green (née Wolfson), the eldest daughter of businessman Leonard Wolfson, Baron Wolfson, of the Great Universal Stores family, and previously married to broadcasting executive Michael Green.
 Dame Janet de Botton is also a prominent collector of modern art.